mrichar1/esp32-gps/README.md

 ## NTRIP Support

-**NOTE**: NTRIP services require Wifi to be enabled to send/receive data from external sources.
+**NOTE** NTRIP services require Wifi to be enabled to send/receive data from external sources.

 This code provide support for `Client`, `Server` and `Caster` NTRIP modes.
 These can be enabled in parallel by specifying mulitple modes separated by commas for the config option `NTRIP_MODE`.